byui-cse/cse212-csharp/docs/lesson03/prepare.md

 * Which function we want to call
 * Which function to go back to when we are done

 The first of these is clear in our code.
 If we are currently in function A, then we expect to call function B. However, how do we tell the computer that we want to return to function A when function B is finished.
-This can be even more complicated by the fact that function B will need to call functions C, D, and E before it can finish.
+This can be even more complicated by the fact that function B may need to call functions C, D, and E before it can finish.
 The computer accomplishes this by using a function stack.
 When a function is called, it is pushed to the stack.
 The current function running is always on the back of the stack.
 When the function finishes, it is popped off the stack.
 The result is that the function to return to is the one that is on the back of the stack.

 <!--- Image x here   orig size was: 750 x 507-->